-Something else to think about is the size of the backsplash.
-This will mostly determine the size of the pattern.
+Something else to think about is the size of the backsplash and what’s best for your walls and the size of your kitchen, the cabinet height,

-Typically, if you’re covering a large area, you’ll need a larger pattern.
+The area of space you’re covering can also help determine the pattern size.
+Typically, if you’re covering a large area, a larger pattern can do better.
 A smaller area can have smaller pattern elements.

 The color of your backsplash will most likely be determined by the color scheme you have in the rest of your kitchen.

 You can either have it blend well with the rest of the colors or allow it to be an accent.

 If most of your kitchen is done with lighter colors, a dark backsplash can be a fun way to draw attention to it.